Small Animal Imaging Facility

 The SCI3 facility provides access to the whole spectrum of preclinical imaging modalities, including instruments routinely found in hospitals, but optimized for small animal work (such as ultrasound, MRI, MicroCT, PET and SPECT), instruments developed specifically for small animal work (such as optical imaging systems capable of bioluminescent and fluorescent imaging), as well as new equipment which has just been developed and is being tested (such as photoacoustic imaging and magnetic particle imaging).
 The facility offers both instruments that are easy to operate for the non-radiologist user as well as the latest imaging technologies and multi-modality imaging combinations for experts in radiology, physics and engineering.
 All instruments are designed to image living subjects, so repeated studies can be performed, which provide longitudinal data in the same subject and reduce the number of animals required for such studies.
 The flexibility and rapid analyses of such animal models greatly accelerate the development of molecular imaging strategies, as well as new therapeutic strategies for a variety of diseases.
 A broad range of imaging and contrasting reagents are available for monitoring disease phenotypes in mouse models, evaluation of novel therapeutic interventions, image data post-processing and quantification, co-clinical trials and clinical drug development, among many others.

 The Small Animal Imaging Facility is a Stanford School of Medicine service center, and is supported by the Stanford Cancer Institute, as well as user fees levied on each instrument.
 It is operated by the Departments of Pediatrics and Radiology.
-For more information, contact Tim Doyle (Director at the Clark Center Facility), Laura Pisani (Director of Small Animal MRI) and Frezgi Habte (Director of the Porter Drive Facility).
+For more information, contact Tim Doyle (Director at the Clark Center Facility), Laura Pisani (Director of Pre-clinical MRI) and Frezgi Habte (Director of the Porter Drive Facility).

 Dr. Daldrup-Link is a Professor of Radiology, and, by courtesy, of Pediatrics (Hematology & Oncology), and is the director of the SCI3.